holaphil/amazing-maple-e08ae/src/pages/portfolio/project-1.md

 ---
 About this role...

-As **Chief Product Officer**, I own the **product strategy**, **roadmap**, and **execution** of NOW//with’s consumer, brand, and talent platforms.
+As **Chief Product Officer**, I own the \<mark>**product strategy**, **roadmap**, and **execution**\</mark> of NOW//with’s consumer, brand, and talent platforms.
 NOW//with creates and curates new forms of social commerce for consumers by integrating talent, e-commerce, and video into a seamless unified shoppable experience.
 The majority of my time and energy focused on the following three areas of our business: Product, Partnerships, and People.

 > "A designer knows he has achieved perfection not when there is nothing left to add, but when there is nothing left to take away." -Antoine de Saint-Exupery